franko/elementary-plotlib/sphinx-doc/source/plot.rst

 .. cpp:class:: Plot

-  A plot that can contains graphical elements organized in layers.
-The plot has some logical limits that corresponds to the the coordinates of the graphical elements.
-The limits can be explicitly given or they can be automatically determinate by the plot to accomodate all the objects it contains.
+  A plot is an object that is used to group and display one or more graphical elements.
+The elements that belong to a plot will share the same coordinates space, we will refer to this latter as the model coordinates space.

+  The plot works by displaying on the screen a region of the model coordinates space.
+  When in :cpp:enum:`Autolimits` the size of the region will be automatically adjusted to accommodate all the objects contained in the plot.
+Otherwise the size of the region should be explicitly given using the Plot's method :cpp:func:`Plot::SetLimits`.

+  When shown on the screen the plot will show all the objects it contains using for each of them a combination of stroking and filling.
-  The plot can also draw the plot's axis with the labels and it can contains one or more plot legends that can be placed outside of the plot's area.
+  The plot will also display the X and Y axis with units and labels if the option :cpp:enum:`ShowUnits` is used.

+  The elements that belongs to a plot are organized in incremental *layers* of visualization that contains one or more graphical elements.
+  Layers and be added or removed from a plot in an incremental fashion.

   Examples of a plot that contains two Path objects, drawn with different colors.